By Dr. Lawrence Wilson

 This will change the oxidation rate, in some cases.
 For accurate assessment of the oxidation rate, the hair must not be washed at the hair testing laboratory.

-The only labs who do not wash the hair are Analytical Research Labs in Phoenix, Arizona, USA and Trace Elements, Inc. in Addison Texas.
-At this time (2018), we prefer Analytical Research Labs for more accurate testing.
+The only labs that do not wash the hair are Analytical Research Labs in Phoenix, Arizona, USA and perhaps Trace Elements, Inc. in Addison Texas.
+At this time (2023), we much prefer Analytical Research Labs for more accurate testing.

 3. Release of toxic calcium on a retest.
 This can rarely cause the calcium and magnesium levels to rise sharply, at times, on a retest mineral analysis.
 This is not completely an artifact, however.